All Animal Humane Society locations will be closed Monday, May 30, for the Memorial Day holiday. Regular hours will

 Call your local animal control facility to see if a report was filed matching the description of the animal in your care.

 Check to see if its owner has filed a lost pet report on the Animal Humane Society Lost and Found Pets Bulletin Board.
 You can also post a found pet report with the animal’s picture, location and description to increase its chances of being reunited with its owners.

-If no report is found and you wish to bring to Animal Humane Society, contact our Animal Admissions Center at (763) 412-4969.
+If no report is found and you wish to bring to Animal Humane Society, call our Pet Helpline at 952-HELP-PET (952-435-7738).
 Our representatives will explain the process, fees and find a date and time for you to bring the animal in.

 When you arrive at Animal Humane Society we will scan the animal for a microchip, gather information about him/her and its circumstances and give the animal an initial evaluation for placement.

 The animal will then be held for the state-mandated five days to provide its owner time to locate it.
 Stray animals are also posted on our online lost and found bulletin board to help facilitate its return home.
 If the owner does not come forward and it is a candidate for placement, we will proceed with finding it a new home.